ibm-cloud-docs/monitoring/sysdig_python_lib.md

-## Saving dashboards by using the API
+## Saving the dashboards of a team by using the API
 {: #save_api}

 Complete the following steps to download the dashboards that are available for a team: